quickreactor/David/README.md

-# Kevin, a cryptic crossword maker
+# David, a cryptic crossword maker

 <img src="images/screenshot.png" align="right" width="400" height="380">

-Kevin, son of Phil, helps you make crosswords using client-side JavaScript.
+David, son of Kevin, son of Phil, helps you make crosswords using client-side JavaScript.
 * Import & export .xw ([JSON](https://www.xwordinfo.com/JSON/)) or .puz files.
 * Use the built-in dictionary, or any text file you want.
 * Print to PDF.